 I have been dreaming up some ideas for a high-school MMO.
 Something along the lines of ‘Surviving High School’ (which is quite a nice little linear RPG for the iPhone where you try to become the school’s quarterback while passing your exams and being popular etc.) and ‘Princess Maker’ (which is a game-of-life type thing where you make decisions about the activities of your character as she grows up, as well as getting her jobs, scheduling her week’s studies/routines and taking her on Rogue-like dungeon crawls).
+Students has been using a site online that helps everyone with contraction words.
+The site also helps with other ranges of English.

 On the iPhone, the one (thematically) related game is High School Hero.
 It’s pretty similar to Mafia Wars – i.e. the game is the grind.
 I still can’t claim to understand the appeal of this; repeatedly pressing a button and watching your stats climb, then attacking other players and stealing a bit of their stats when you beat them.
 No depth or strategy or even graphics, just grind.